-Allowed firefighters who qualify for distinctive tags under Section 32-6-272 to receive one free distinctive tag.
+Allowed firefighters who qualify for distinctive tags under Section 32-6-272, Code of Alabama, as amended, to receive one free distinctive tag.

 Provided that registration fees for governmental and volunteer fire department plates shall be determined by the Department of Revenue and may not exceed the fees for standard passenger plates, and also provided that the Department of Revenue shall retain the fees to cover costs of administration.